jdtaylor7/taylortechblog/_drafts/macros-in-c-and-cpp.md

 };
 {% endhighlight %}

-The stringization and pasting operators can be used for many applications of this concept.
+The stringization and token pasting operators can be used for many applications of this concept.

 #### Two Layers of Indirection

-One important aspect of the stringization and token-pasting operators is that they don't expand macros themselves.
+One important aspect of the stringization and token pasting operators is that they don't expand macros themselves.
 As a result, an additional layer of indirection must be used to handle all cases correctly.
 Let's see some examples.